Elliott R. Corbett: Public service and charitable activities

-Reed College Elliott R. Corbett Loan Fund

-Established in his memory in 1963 as a financial aid program for students to have access to loans when needed.

-Elliott R. Corbett Chart Room

-Part of The Oregon Historical Society's Library and Archives created as part of a donation in his memory when their present building was being built.

-Liberty Ships
+Corbett was also involved with the Portland Community Chest (later the United Way), the Oregon War Chest, the Multnomah County Relief League, the Portland Committee on War Finance,the Red Cross, and the U.S Committee for Care of European Children.

-Elliott Corbett was one of those behind raising the funds for the building of Liberty ships, among them SS.
+Corbett was one of those behind raising the funds for the building of Liberty ships, among them SS.
 Henry W. Corbett (launched 29 March 1943), SS William S. Ladd (13 September 1943), SS Henry Failing (7 April 1943) and SS Abbot L. Mills (18 October 1943) built by the Oregon Shipbuilding Corporation.

 Clubs

-Life membership in: the Arlington Club (past President), The University Club, the Multnomah Athletic Club (all in Portland) and the Harvard Club (New York). and the Deschutes Fishing Club, Oregon.
+Corbett had life membership in: the Arlington Club (past President), The University Club, the Multnomah Athletic Club (all in Portland) and the Harvard Club (New York). and the Deschutes Fishing Club in Oregon.